emnh/js-to-reasonml-transpiler/README.md

 This section lists workarounds for unimplemented features and transpilations.

- - All branches of if statements are evaluated to get the types.
-If you have if statements in your code, think about the implications of that (infinite loops and other problems etc).
-TODO: Only execute all branches once.
+ - It is up to you to ensure that all branches of if statements are evaluated at least once to get the types.
  - Control flow keywords like continue and break are not supported yet.
 Early return is not supported either: there should only be a single return statement at end of function.